est-social/mastodon/.github/README.md

 Forked from [Mastodon](https://github.com/mastodon/mastodon/).

-This is mainly to manage localization ahead of the official releases.
+This is mainly to increase character limit and to manage localization ahead of the official releases.

 ## Changes made